 d.
 Email marketing: While email marketing has been around for quite some time, it’s still one of the most effective methods of reaching customers and prospects to let them know about the business, its offerings, and any special needs or promotions going on.

 e.
-Host web-based classes, seminars & workshops: As the landscape has changed for many businesses and industries, so has the methods in which one can interact with customers and potential prospects.
-Many fitness trainers, and other consultants are turning to providing online web-based classes, seminars and workshops in an effort to provide their clients with needed consulting, counseling, and training services.
-Many social platforms offer live streaming, as well one can utilize many of the video conferencing platforms noted above to accomplish the same goals.
+Host web-based classes, seminars & workshops: As the landscape has changed for many businesses and industries, so have the methods in which one can interact with customers and potential prospects.
+Many fitness trainers, and other consultants are turning to providing online web-based classes, seminars, and workshops in an effort to provide their clients with needed consulting, counseling, and training services.
+Many social platforms offer live streaming; as well, one can utilize many of the video conferencing platforms noted above to accomplish the same goals.

 f.
-Contact the database of customers: While this may seem obvious, contacting your current database of clients to let them know of changes a business is implementing in order to accommodate and adjust to the changing marketplace is imperative to reminding consumers and prospects that the business is adjusting to their needs and finding methods to continue servicing them in times of crisis and adjustment.
+Contact the database of customers: While this may seem obvious, contacting your current database of clients to let them know of changes the business is implementing in order to accommodate and adjust to the changing marketplace, is imperative to reminding consumers and prospects that the business is accommodating their needs, and finding methods to continue service in times of crisis and adjustment.

 g.
 Utilize delivery and curbside pickup options: As many states and localities implement social distancing requirements, some obvious methods of overcoming such issues is to begin offering or promoting more delivery options, as well as potential curbside pickup options; these option can keep both the consumer and employees safe by limiting traffic in and out of an establishment.